pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 Once this portion of the solution is complete, the organization can set the stage for ensuring that all custom applications integrate with **Microsoft Identity Platform (MIP)** to authenticate and authorize identities within the custom application workflow.
 Some refactoring will be required.

+- **What are some methods to effectively migrate users for both the External Partners and Customers from existing user stores into the new Unified Identity Solution?**

+**Goal:**  Provide a method for migrating existing users from the current self-hosted applicaiton storage to Microsoft Managed Identity managed B2C and B2B tenants.

+Microsoft has provided a two-phase approach that works with custom code (modifications to existing web applications) and represents an essentially invisible experience to the user since all of the migration tasks occur within the Contoso web applicaion workflow.

+This migration flow requires a primary bulk migration of existing user accounts, but then uses a custom policy to query a  secondary REST API endpoint to set each users' password on next user sign-in.
+This flow can be expressed as two distinct stages:

+**Stage 1: Bulk import**

+- A simple migration application process reads existing user accounts from the old identity provider, in this case, for the Contoso Preferred Customer Accounts the "identity provider" is really a custom membership store in Contoso's in Azure SQL Database that the customer web application was connected to.

+- For each of these custom account records, the migration application creates corresponding user accounts in your Azure AD B2C directory by using MS Graph, but does not set passwords.
+Each migrated account gets a custom extention attribute which is a boolean migration flag set to TRUE, signifying that this account must complete migration.

+**State 2: Set credentials**
+Stage 2 begins once the bulk migration of the accounts is complete and here, engineers create a custom policy and code a REST API endpoint to execute the following when a user signs in:

+1. Read the Azure AD B2C user account corresponding to the email address entered and inspect the account looking for the state of the migration flag.

+2. IF the value of the extention attribute is:

+- **TRUE** - call the REST API to validate the password the user just entered against the legacy identity provider, and if the validation returns false return a friendly error to the user, else if correct, write the entered password to the Azure AD B2C account and change the boolean extension attribute to FALSE.

+- **FALSE** - Continue the sign-in process as normal using Azure AD B2C as the authoritative identity provider.

 **How would you ensure data is encryption across the full stack for Contoso?**
 **Goal:**  Ensure all data within the organization is encrypted at all times and reduce complexity of application encryption by using pre-built middleware to encrypt/decrypt on the fly.